Azure/simdem/demo_scripts/containerAppsPython/README.md

 Resource providers supply Azure resources.
 Microsoft.App is a resource provider for Contianer Apps.
 Microsoft.OperationalInsights is a resource for Azure Monitor.
-The `--wait` delays the next instruction until the command is completed.
+The `--wait` parameter delays the next instruction until the command is completed.

 ```
 az provider register --namespace Microsoft.App --wait

 az provider register --namespace Microsoft.OperationalInsights --wait
 ```

 # Step 3 - Create a resource group

 A resource group is a container for related resources.
 All resources must be placed in a resource group.
 We will create one for this tutorial.